adithiBalajee/Box-Office-Mojo-/README.md

 ## Files Included in the Repository

 - **`box_office_mojo_webscrape.ipynb`**: The main Jupyter Notebook containing all code for scraping, cleaning, analysis, and plotting.
 Markdown cells are used throughout the notebook to organize content and explain each step.
-All code is fully commented.
+All code is commented.
 - **`box_office_weekend_data.csv`**: The raw dataset obtained from the web scraping process.
-- **`final_box_office_data_with_special_days.csv`**: A cleaned version of the dataset that separates holiday/event labels from the weekend dates.
+- **`cleaned_box_office_data.csv`**: A cleaned version of the dataset that separates holiday/event labels from the weekend dates.
 - **`README.md`**: This file, which explains the project structure, its goals, and the contents of the repository.

 ---